reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 #### Amazon S3 Key

 Amazon S3 key is an encryption option, that is provided by the S3 service.
 It has nothing to do with AWS KMS.
 If we choose it, the S3 service creates a master key.
-After that every time, when we want to upload a file a new data key is created, the object is encrypted with this data key, the data key is encrypted by the master key and stored along with the object.
-If we want to download the S3 object, the encrypted data key is decrypted with the master key and is used to decrypt the S3 object.

 We can configure the encryption not only with AWS console but also with REST API or with AWS SDK.